 On-going assessment will take place during the year and you will be assessed by directed study, class tests and assessments at key times throughout the year.

 Three units are assessed by coursework.
 One unit is an external exam based on a pre-released case study.

-One external exam, available to sit twice each year in January and May for unit.
+One external exam, available to sit twice each year in January and May.
 This assessment lasts for 1.5 hours.
 Learners will be given information on a case study from the exam board one week prior to the assessment.

 A minimum of five GCSEs at grade 4 including Maths and English.